 6. The Master knows the domain specific legislation and has the required communicative and social skills to function in broader management systems in organisations, in hospital committees and in other representative functions within the healthcare system.

-7. The Master is able to confer in a problem-solving manner with and to report to colleagues, professionals and other interested experts in patient care.
+7. The Master can confer in a problem-solving manner with and to report to colleagues, professionals and other interested experts in patient care.
 The master knows the possibilities and expertise of other disciplines in patient care and contributes to the effective circulation of medical and scientific information.

-8. The Master sufficiently masters computer science including medical computer science in order to provide optimal service to colleagues and to patients and in order to maintain his/her own expertise.
+8. The Master sufficiently masters computer science including medical computer science in order to provide optimal service to colleagues and to patients and in order to maintain their own expertise.

 9. The Master has knowledge of and insight in ethical and social aspects that play an important role in the professional practice, within the framework of the relevant legislation.

-10. With an attitude of selfdirection and lifelong learning, the Master profesionnally and flexibly anticipates a changing society by investing in continuous optimizing of field specific skills and medical knowledge.
+10. With an attitude of selfdirection and lifelong learning, the Master professionally and flexibly anticipates a changing society by investing in continuous optimizing of field specific skills and medical knowledge.

 11. The Master can act in accordance with the “standards of care” and can formulate and apply the international quality requirements and directives in relation to the different aspects of the field.